Liang Shaoji

-Liang Shaoji is a Chinese conceptual artist.
-He exhibits internationally.
+Liang Shaoji (梁绍基; 1945 – 13 September 2026) was a Chinese conceptual artist who exhibited internationally.

 Background

-Liang originates from Zhongshan, however was born in Shanghai in 1945.
+Liang, originally from Zhongshan, was born in Shanghai in 1945.

-He studied at the school for fine arts in Zhejiang and obtained his degree there in 1965.
-Later he studied at the Varbanov Institute for Textile Art, which is part of the Art Academy of Zhejiang.
-He completed this study in 1986.
-In 1988 he started to cultivate silk worms, to meet his attraction to rough silk which he uses amply in his art works.
+He studied at the China Academy of Art and obtained his degree from the academy in 1965.
+Later, he studied at the Varbanov Institute for Textile Art, which is part of the China Academy of Art.
+He completed his studies at the institute in 1986.
+In 1988, he started to cultivate silk worms, to meet his attraction to rough silk which he used amply in his art works.

-He exhibits internationally.
-Among others, he has presented his work at the biennales of Venice (1999), Istanbul (1999), Lyon (2000) and Shanghai (2000 and 2006).
+Liang exhibited internationally.
+Among others, he presented his work at the biennales of Venice (1999), Istanbul (1999), Lyon (2000) and Shanghai (2000, 2006).

+Liang died in Shanghai on 13 September 2026, at the age of 81.

 Work

-Most notable are Liangs creations within the Natural Series.
-His creations have been characterized as unique meditations over nature and the human existence.
+Liang's most notable creations were within the Natural Series.
+His creations were characterized as "unique meditations over nature and the human existence".

 One of these creations is a video recording (no. 25).
 In it he hurts his feet until they bleed, in order to suppress the pain of the silk works whilst weaving their web on metal scobs.
 The idea behind this work lies in the century-old Chinese philosophy that man and animal should live together as equals and in harmony.
 He admitted later though that the production of the video had been more painful than he had realized before.

 Candles (no. 87) is another work from his Natural Series.
 Here he places pieces of bamboo on a row, filled them with wax, and weaved silk threads around them.
-This work is a presentation of funerals and Buddhist rituals and goes back to an old Chinese poem from the 9th century, in which a comparison is made between the last drop the wax of a candle and the last end of a thread of a silk worm.
+This work is a presentation of funerals and Buddhist rituals and goes back to an old Chinese poem from the 9th century, in which a comparison is made between the last drop of wax of a candle and the last end of a thread of a silk worm.

 Cloud (no. 101) shows a square mirror on a mountain that consists of a number of smaller square mirrors.
 It seems like clouds are reflected at a background of a blue sky.
 In reality, however, it is a combination of silk worms on mirror glass.
 The work is meant to be a musing of the concept of time.

 Helmets (no. 102) is a memorial of the victims under miners.
 The work consists of miner helmets covered with a web of fine silk as an expression of the fear and pain that are suppressed in these helmets.